 4. Your Retirement

 At least once a year, review your retirement savings to make sure the level is consistent with your retirement goals.

-Are you maxing-out your retirement contributions?
+Are you maxing out your retirement contributions?
 Are you making the maximum contribution that you can to your 401(k) plan?
 If not, you should raise your contribution level to at least maximize the employer matching contribution.
 Once that’s done, you can make a decision to contribute even more to the plan or to direct additional savings into other retirement vehicles like a Roth IRA.
-A Roth will add income tax diversification to your retirement since the withdrawals from the plan are not subject income tax.
+A Roth will add income tax diversification to your retirement since the withdrawals from the plan are not subject to income tax.

 Evaluate your retirement account locations.
 Specifically, this means knowing where your retirement money is at after you’ve left a job.
 If you’re letting the money sit in the original plan, is that really the best place for it?
 Would you be better off if you could move the money into a self-directed IRA which offers more investment opportunities?

 See also: The best places to open an IRA